zack-test-org/git-xargs/multi-repo-updater/README.md

 # How it works

-Currently, when you run the `context-converter`, you specify a Github organization name, such as `gruntwork-io`.
+Currently, when you run the `multi-repo-updater`, you specify a Github organization name, such as `gruntwork-io`.
 The tool will:

 1. fetch all the public and private repositories owned by this organization
 1. filter down to only those repos containing a `.circleci/config.yml` file